 "(c1) Community colleges shall report full-time equivalent (FTE) student hours for correction education programs on the basis of contact hours rather than student membership hours.
-No community college shall operate a multi-entry/multi-exit class or program in a prison facility.
+No community college shall operate a multi-entry/multi-exit class or program in a prison facility, except for literacy classes.